keelyfowler/video-game-305/docs/METRICS.md

 Metric 1: NPS - How it will be collected
 We can create in-app popups to ask users after engagement that ask "Would you recommend this to a friend?", "Are you enjoying the app?", "What could we improve?", and questions like that.
 ****
-Metric 2: Adoption - How it will be collected
-Measured using Firebase Authentication signup events.
+Metric 2: Adoption- Measured using Firebase Authentication signup events.
 ****
-Metric 3- How it will be collected
+Metric 3: DAU- Collected automatically through Firebase Analytics active users metric.
 ****
 Metric 4- How it will be collected
 ****